gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 1. We remove the current static node group assignment and move to a dynamic node group policy leveraging [node-group-auto-discovery](https://github.com/gardener/autoscaler/blob/053c0d5176cb2d195e3baf333b05ceea99eedb58/cluster-autoscaler/main.go#L156)
 2. We change our MCM [CloudProvider](https://github.com/gardener/autoscaler/blob/053c0d5176cb2d195e3baf333b05ceea99eedb58/cluster-autoscaler/cloudprovider/mcm/mcm_cloud_provider.go#L52) implementaion to support dynamic node groups and node group auto-discovery.
 3. We change the deployment of the CA Deployer to construct the command string differently.
-4. We fix invalid shoot clusters on all landscapes where `WorkerPool.Maxium < WorkerPool.NumZones`
+4. We fix invalid shoot clusters on all landscapes where `WorkerPool.Maximum < WorkerPool.NumZones`
    1. We also introduce validation for new shoot clusters to ensure this constraint is honored.

 ### Non-Goals